-Once you’ve been allocated a timetable through Sydney Timetable, you will be able to review and adjust your timetable up until the last day to add a unit of study for the semester or session (which is the end of the second week of classes for semesters 1 and 2).
-During the ‘review and adjust’ period, you will need to make sure you are allocated to classes for the units of study you are enrolled in.
+Once you’ve been allocated a timetable through Sydney Timetable, you'll be able to review and adjust classes up until the last day to add a unit of study for the semester or session (which is the end of the second week of classes for semesters 1 and 2).

 Select the ‘Timetable’ tab in the menu bar to access your allocated timetable and view your class details.
 The coloured icon next to each class tells you its status.
 Make sure you review each of the statuses as it will tell you if you need to take action.